 Advanced tools such as Amazon Macie take the burden away from users by offering a fully managed data security and privacy service.
 The technology uses advanced AI/ML capabilities to protect the growing volumes of sensitive business and PII data.

-With Mactores Machine Learning & Data Lake Foundation Framework, the Aedeon Data Lake works as a highly configurable, secure, scalable, automated, multi-account AWS environment aligned with AWS best practices.
+With Mactores Machine Learning & Data Lake Foundation Framework, the Aedeon Data Lake is a highly configurable, secure, scalable, automated, multi-account AWS environment aligned with AWS best practices.
 The data governance and enhanced security are guaranteed as multiple user accounts run analytics workloads on the efficient and cost-effective cloud-based data lake environment.